aparame/Autonomous_RailBot/README.md

 # RailBot ROS software repository

+## ROS melodic

+Since ROS melodic is used, the default python version should be python2, which means `/usr/bin/python` should point to `/usr/bin/python2` (or self installed python2).

+If not, please use `sudo update-alternatives --install /usr/bin/python python /usr/bin/python2 1` and `sudo update-alternatives --config python` to configure it.

+--

 ## Installation

 1. Put the `sensor` folder under the `src` in the catkin workspace directory